 Project 5: Hyperspectral Imaging

-Researchers: A/Prof Manoranjan Paul (CSU), Professor Junbin Gao (University of Sydney), Professor Terry Bossomaier (CSU), and Rui Xiao (PhD student, CSU)
+Researchers: Prof Manoranjan Paul (CSU), Professor Junbin Gao (University of Sydney), Professor Terry Bossomaier (CSU), and Dr Rui Xiao (CSU)

 Hyperspectral imaging sensor divides images into many bands which can be extended beyond visible.
 The applications of hyperspectral imaging are in the fields of military to detect chemical weapon, geological survey, agriculture to quantify crops, mineralogy to identify different minerals, physics to identify different properties of materials, surveillance to detect different objects and reflections, measurement of surface CO2 emissions, mapping hydrological formations, tracking pollution levels, and more.
 We are investigating different applications of hyperspectral imaging for example Fruit-life span prediction.